awslabs/open-data-docs/docs/noaa/noaa-ghcn/README.md

-In this archive, the period of record station files are parsed into yearly files that contain all available GHCN-Daily station data for that year plus a time of observation field (where available---primarily for U.S. Cooperative Observers).
-The observation times for U.S. Cooperative Observer data come from the station history archived in NCDC's Historical Observing Metadata Repository (HOMR).
+In this archive, the period of record station files are parsed into yearly files that contain all available GHCN-Daily station data for that year plus a time of observation field (where available—primarily for U.S. Cooperative Observers).
+The observation times for U.S. Cooperative Observer data come from the station history archived in NCDC’s Historical Observing Metadata Repository (HOMR).
 The files are updated daily on AWS to be in sync with updates to the GHCN-Daily dataset at NOAA.